ViciousSquid/Dosidicus/README.md

 # _Dosidicus electronicus_

-Digital pet squid with a dynamic neural network: he can become sick and die if neglected.
+Digital pet squid with a dynamic neural network

 - Part educational neuro tool, part sim game, part fever dream
 - [Design your own squid brain](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) and watch it evolve and learn!
 - Learn neuroscience by raising a squid that **might develop irrational fears** (or it might not!)
 - Most AI is a **black box**; Dosidicus is **transparent** - every neuron is visible, stimulatable, understandable.
 - Custom [simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview) with using Numpy - **does not use Tensorflow or Pytorch**v
-* Squid can create new neurons in response to his environment (Neurogenesis)
+- Squid can create new neurons in response to his environment _(Neurogenesis)_ but also get sick and die if neglected.

 🌍 `English`, `Français`, `Español`, `Deutsch`, `中文`, `日本語`, `Millennial` _("Bestie is starving rn")_.